 So Septimius would have again travelled through Palestine and Syria, the Taurus Mountains, Asia Minor, the Balkans and finally Italy, before entering the Eternal City.
 A visit to the garrisons in Moesia and Pannonia would have been especially apt, as it had been these forces that had won him his imperial robes.
 Septimius Severus had been declared emperor in April or May of 193, and had actually been emperor since June of that year, so in April, May or June of 202 he would have celebrated the first decade of his reign (the number zero was unknown to the Romans, so a decade was celebrated after nine years were completed).
 It would have been a grand spectacle, with presents for the population, rewards for the soldiers and games in which many wild animals were killed, including – according to Dio – an elephant and a crocota, possibly an hyena.
 It is possible that around this time, a ban on female gladiators was instituted.
-For his victories in the East over the Parthians, the emperor started the construction of a triumphal arch, which would be completed the following year (see the image above).
+For his victories in the East over the Parthians, the emperor started the construction of a triumphal arch on the Forum Romanum, which would be completed the following year (see the image above).

 Also around this time, the marriage between Caracalla (named Marcus Aurelius Antoninus) and Fulvia Plautilla, daughter of the praetorian prefect Plautianus, took place.
 Septimius and Plautianus were old friends and probably distant relatives.
 They were both from Leptis Magna in Africa, and according to a less than favourable tradition mentioned by Herodianus, the latter had actually been the former’s lover.
 In any case, the emperor favoured his friend, had made him a praetorian prefect and nominated him for the consulship of 203.
 The marriage between Caracalla and Plautilla, however, did not prove to be a happy one.
 Caracalla loathed the girl and her father, and refused to sleep with her or even live with her under the same roof.